-1 3 7 year everingin tip, year
+WILL CO

 District Employed:

-Method of Check-In: (IE: radio, cellular phone, satellite phone - provide phone number.)
-(Unit must be able to check-in at designated times - NO EXCEPTIONS, Reference Health & Safety Code Handbook Section 3-2.)
+Method of Check-In: (IE: rac (Unit must be able to check-in Handbook Section 3-2.)

 Radio Call Sign/Identifier:

 Project Leader Name:

-Number in Group: USFS SPOT Tr acker: Yes □ No ☐ SPOT ID:
+Number in Group: SPOT ID: USF S SPOT Tra cker: Yes 🗆 No 🗀

-SPOT Contact: (Recommended to b e Supervisor/Work Leader)
+SPOT Contact: (Recommended to be Supervisor/Work Leader)

-Supervisor/Work Leader Name Office Phone:

-(Mandatory Entry) c.
-Home Phone:
+Supervisor/Work Leader Name: (Mandatory Entry) Office Phone: Home Phone:

 Date In: Time: Date Out: Time:

 Entry Location:

 Exit Location:

 Does your project require work prior to or later than normal operating hours?
 Yes No If yes, and unable to utilize the phone for check-in or check-out.
 You are required to coordinate with dispatch prior to your trip, to see if arrangements can be made to receive your radio call earlier or later.

-REMARKS: (Indicate check-in times for after hours.)
+REMARKS: (Indicate check-in til mes for after hours.)